 The WSET Level 1 Award in Wines® is intended for people who are just formally starting in the study of wine, both professionals and amateurs.
 It is a practical introduction to winemaking, wine styles, the major grape varieties of the world, wine tasting, the key principles involved in the storage and service of wine, and pairing wine and food.

 This course focuses on the factors accounting for the style, quality and price of wines from all over the world.
 Using the most important grape varieties in the world as a starting point, the course covers the different wine styles made with them across different regions.
-It includes sparkling wines, fortified wines, and a small section of spirits.
+It includes sparkling wines and fortified wines.
 We will cover France, Italy, Germany, Spain, Portugal, Hungary, New Zealand, Chile, South Africa, Argentina, the United States and Australia.
-Altogether we’ll try more than 40 international wines, which allows us to develop and cement a unique tasting system used to describe and evaluate wine: the WSET Level 2 Systematic Approach to Tasting Wine®.
+Altogether we’ll try more than 45 international wines, which allows us to develop and cement a unique tasting system used to describe and evaluate wine: the WSET Level 2 Systematic Approach to Tasting Wine®.

 The WSET Level 3 Award in Wines is a course for wine professionals (also accessed by intrepid wine enthusiasts, who have obtained the previous WSET qualifications) designed to give a thorough understanding of the key factors in the production of wine, from viticulture through to wine production.
 The course will then focus on how these factors account for the style, quality and price of wine, and how they manifest themselves in each of the principal wine producing regions of the world.
 By the end of the course, students will have learned to accurately and objectively describe the wines using the WSET Level 3 Systematic Approach to Tasting Wine® and to make professional decisions based on these facts.